CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowWorkflowProperties.md

 ```

 ### -Retryable
-When true, this workflow can be retried if has not been modified for more than a period of 2 weeks.
+When set to true, the failed workflow executions from this workflow definition can be retried for up to 2 weeks since the last modification time.
+After two weeks of inactivity on the workflow execution, the option to retry the failed workflow will be disabled.

 ```yaml
 Type: bool